Ohmnivore/HxCLAP/README.md

 # Work in progress

-My goal with this port is to create a cross-platform solutio that isn't exclusively destined for console programs.
+My goal with this port is to create a cross-platform solution that isn't exclusively destined for console programs.
 For example, it must be able to parse from an input string, not just from Sys.args().
-I plan to use for a HaxeFlixel game where I will implement a shell interface.
+I plan to use it for a HaxeFlixel game where I will implement a shell interface.

 ### TODO:
 * Finish porting sub-classes of CmdArgTypedList